 Your [market_city] real estate agent isn’t, of course, a financial officer at your bank, but your agent is “in frequent contact with bankers, lenders, and other professionals involved in the buying process.
 When you’re ready to start house-hunting, your agent can assist you in determining how much you can afford to spend on a new home (using an income vs. debt formula).
 She can also connect you with a trusted lender who will help with preapproval so you can get out there and find a house.”

 A good agent will have a broad network of trusted professionals she can call on, including various lenders.
 Your agent, then, can hook you up with a trusted lender to help ensure you get preapproved.
-To find out more about your [market-city] real estate agent’s network, just call 855-966-DEALS.
+To find out more about your [market-city] real estate agent’s network, just call 855-966-DEAL.

 2. Help Select an Inspector and Attend the Inspection